Visiting

 Form of Worship

-Our weekly worship services contain the following parts each week, though different liturgies may be used each week.
+Our weekly worship services usually contain the following parts each week, though different music may be used each week.

 How to Participate

-Our services follow an order of service from the front of one of our hymnals, Christian Worship (the Red One), or Christian Worship Supplement (the Blue One), which you will find in our pews.
+Our services follow an order of service from our hymnal which you will find in our pews.
 The weekly bulletin will list page numbers which guide you to our liturgy for the day.

 St. Paul’s is a singing church, and the congregation participates in worship with hymns and spiritual songs, also found in our hymnals.
 To make it easier for everyone to participate, we generally sing hymns because they are designed for congregational singing.
 We also lead the music with the organ, an instrument uniquely designed to be capable to lead singing in a large space like ours.
 Hymn numbers for each Sunday are posted at the front of the church and are also printed in the weekly bulletin.